yang-su2000/yang-su2000/README.md

 Some topics I am interested in include
 - rl reasoning, environment, agent alignment (data, reward, infra), and self-play algorithms
 - personalization, memory and self-awareness
-- symbolic systems and stochastic systems
+- symbolic deterministic systems and stochastic systems

 I am happy to chat and discuss potential collaborations, feel free to reach out by